Institution of Municipal Engineers

 The Institution of Municipal Engineers (IMunE) was a professional association for municipal engineers in the United Kingdom.
-Founded in 1873, the institution grew following the expansion in municipal engineering roles under the Public Health Act 1875.
+Founded in 1873, the institution grew following the expansion in municipal engineering roles under the Public Health Act 1875 (38 & 39 Vict. c.
+55).
 It was incorporated in 1890 and received a royal charter in 1948.
 The IMunE was a founding member of the Council of Engineering Institutions in 1964 and by the later 20th-century was responsible for examining most British building inspectors.
 The IMunE merged with the Institution of Civil Engineers in 1984.

 History

 The Institution of Municipal Engineers has its origins in 1871 when the surveyor for West Ham, Lewis Angell, held discussions with other professionals about founding a society to promote the need for municipal engineers to work "according to principle and not policy".
 The Association of Municipal and Sanitary Engineers and Surveyors was founded in 1873, with Angell as its first president.
 The association's first conference was held in 1874 and was attended by Joseph Chamberlain, who was then mayor of Birmingham.
 This conference became an annual four-day event during which technical papers were presented and discussed by members.

-There was a large increase in the number of municipal engineers in this period, particularly after the Public Health Act 1875 which required local authorities to appoint engineers with responsibilities for water supply, sewerage, waste disposal, street sweeping and general surveying.
+There was a large increase in the number of municipal engineers in this period, particularly after the Public Health Act 1875 (38 & 39 Vict. c.
+55) which required local authorities to appoint engineers with responsibilities for water supply, sewerage, waste disposal, street sweeping and general surveying.
 In 1886 the association introduced its first examinations, known as testamurs, the syllabus of which included the principles of building construction and the law.
 The membership expanded to include civil engineers and civil engineering surveyors following the Local Government Act 1888 which introduced county councils with responsibilities in these areas.
 Membership of the IMunE was not a pre-requisite for employment by a local authority, as such there was a wide variation in the competence of practising municipal engineers in this period.